fedorenksei/eCommerce-Application/README.md

 ### Git flow

 Development is carried out in the develop branch, which is created from the main branch.
-The main branch remains empty, merge any pull requests, as well as direct work in it is strictly prohibited.
+The main branch remains empty, merging any pull requests, as well as direct work in it is strictly prohibited.
 When developing additional functionality, you need to create a new branch from the develop branch.

 The branch name must follow the following format: